Samples of Things Made

 provides a nice example of an art nouveau pattern with a "super-circle"

-The timber is Tasmainan Oak (E. Delegetensis) that shows a natural
+timber is Tasmanian Oak (E. Delegetensis) that shows a natural range of

 A Lazy Susan